Advice and answers from the Teamdeck Team

 if(expression, valueIfTrue, valueIfFalse) - Use this function to set up a field that displays a value of your choice based on a given condition.

-This function would display “overtime” next to a person who have logged more than 8 hours in their timesheet.
-Otherwise, it would display “ok”.
+This function would display “overtime” next to a person who has logged more than 8 hours in their timesheet.
+Otherwise, it would display “ok.”

-Note that valueIfTrue and valueIfFalse could be displayed in any data format (number, text, currency etc.).
+Note that valueIfTrue and valueIfFalse can be displayed in any data format (number, text, currency, etc.).

 sumif(array, ifStatement, expression) - This function allows you to sum only the instances that meet a chosen condition.
-Say you want to sum the hours tracked for each project but you’re only interested in people who have spent more than 5 hours working on a given project.
-You need to decide which group you want to analyze (e.g. people or projects), what the condition is and, finally, what should be summed should your condition be met:
+Say you want to calculate the hours tracked for each project but are only interested in people who have spent over 5 hours working on a project.
+It would help if you decided which group you want to analyze (e.g. people or projects), what the condition is, and, finally, what should be summed should your condition be met:

 sumif(nested(Group:People), Timesheets: Time > 300, Timesheets:Time)